ionelmc/django-easyfilters/docs/filterset.rst

       This attribute contains the input QuerySet filtered according to the data in ``params``.

+   .. attribute:: title

+      This attribute contains a title summarising the filters that have been selected.

    In addition, there are methods/attributes that can be overridden to customise the FilterSet: